glciampaglia/glciampaglia.com/content/publication/empirical-analysis-of-user-participation/index.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "Proceedings of International AAAI Conference on Web and Social Media"
+publication = "Proceedings of the Fourth Intl AAAI Conference on Weblogs and Social Media"

-publication_short = "Proc. of ICWSM'2010"
+publication_short = "ICWSM"

 # Abstract and optional shortened version.
 abstract = """ We study the distribution of the activity period of users in